Phewa Tal

 While waiting for Cor's new cheques, Frans and I advanced him his share in our costs and we traveled to some places around New Delhi.
 On November 29 we took the train to Mathura, which tradition says is the birthplace of Krishna, the eighth incarnation of the Hindu god Vishnu.
 After Delhi, where a busy street ran behind our hotel, Hotel Nepal in Mathura was a peaceful oasis.
 But when we got to the town centre there was little of that left, with the streets again overflowing with cyclists, pedestrians, tongas, and motorcycles, and the occasional car trying to force its way through.
 In the temple at Vishram Ghat we were asked for money offerings at every corner, but our lack of religious aptitude made it all seem rather commercial.
 For another offering you could also wash your feet in the Yamuna river, where Krishna rested after killing Kamsa, the tyrannical ruler of Mathura.
 Because of a banner in the water showing a skull and bones, we decided the dust on our feet wasn't really bothering us that much.

 On the morning of December 2, Cor and Frans inquired if I was feeling okay again, since I hadn't said a word the previous day, not even good morning, of which I was totally unaware.
 That day I must have been entirely preoccupied with what I can only describe as a direct experience of the oneness of life — a sort of temporary expansion of consciousness.
 (It was probably on that day that Cor took this photo.)
 This experience, which I think must have happened in my sleep, was so overwhelming and comprehensive that it felt like a triumph to have my insights penned down in a long letter to friends, but when I got home I learned that precisely that letter had never arrived.
-Although I would experience regular bouts of inexplicable bliss in the weeks that followed, alternated with moments of chagrin when the heat or the crowds got to me, it would I only began to understand a bit more of my experience intellectually when I read a borrowed book on my return journey.
+Although I would experience regular bouts of inexplicable bliss in the weeks that followed, alternated with moments of chagrin when the heat or the crowds got to me, I only began to understand a bit more of my experience intellectually when I read a borrowed book on my return journey.
 (Also, I recently learned that experiences of this kind have been researched since 1973 by e.g. IONS and the Scientific and Medical Network.)*

 Right: Snake charmer in the street outside Hotel Nepal in Mathura (Photo: Cor Kroon/Gerard Aartsen)